urbanairship/ios-library/README.md

 ### An Important Note about Location Permissions

 As of Spring 2019, Apple has begun rejecting applications that use, or appear to use, Core Location services without supplying usage descriptions in their `Info.plist` files.
-The Urban Airship SDK contains lightweight wrappers around Core Location APIs, but does not collect location data by default unless foreground or background location is explicitly enabled in `UALocationManager`.
+The Airship SDK contains lightweight wrappers around Core Location APIs, but does not collect location data by default unless foreground or background location is explicitly enabled in `UALocationManager`.
 To avoid this, you should add usage description strings to your `Info.plist` file under the `NSLocationAlwaysUsageDescription`, `NSLocationWhenInUseUsageDescription`, and `NSLocationAlwaysAndWhenInUseUsageDescription` keys.

 If your app does not use the location features of the SDK, these descriptions will not be visible to the user, and are simply an extra step required to satisfy Apple's submission requirements.
-On the other hand, if your app does use these features, see the [Location](https://docs.urbanairship.com/platform/ios/location/) setup instructions.
+On the other hand, if your app does use these features, see the [Location](https://docs.airship.com/platform/ios/location/) setup instructions.

 ### Capabilities